The Basics about Solid Hybrid-Engineered Wood Floors

 Solid hardwood flooring for their new builds or flooring projects is an excellent option in new construction or remodeling projects.
-However, it is not always the practical option.
+However, it is not always a practical option.
 It may require special tools, and it may not work for lower levels of your home.
 Moisture can be a killer.
 Sure, you could go with vinyl but they do not offer the same natural beauty that real hardwood floors do.

 Luckily, technology advancements mean you can have the best of both worlds.
 Engineered wood floors may be just what you are looking for to combine the beauty of solid hardwood with the functionality of other flooring options.